Flopsky/Kokoro-Podcast/README.md

 1.  **Flask Backend (`openhands/api/tts.py`):**
     *   Loads the Kokoro TTS model (`KPipeline`).
-    *   Provides an API endpoint (`/api/tts-stream`) using Server-Sent Events (SSE) to stream generated audio chunks.
+    *   Provides an API endpoint (`/api/tts-stream`) using Server-Sent Events (SSE) to stream generated audio chunks **(used by the Next.js frontend)**.
     *   Handles text processing and voice selection.

 2.  **Gradio Frontend (`app_gradio.py`):**
-    *   A simple, self-contained Gradio interface.
+    *   **Quick Start Option:** A simple, self-contained Gradio interface that runs the TTS model directly.
-    *   Connects directly to the Kokoro TTS pipeline within the same script.
+    *   Ideal for quickly testing the core TTS functionality without needing a separate backend process.
-    *   Currently configured for **non-streaming** output (waits for full audio generation).
+    *   Currently configured for **non-streaming** output (waits for full audio generation before playback).

 3.  **Next.js Frontend (`nextjs-frontend/`):**
-    *   A modern web UI built with Next.js, React, TypeScript, and Tailwind CSS.
+    *   A more modern web UI built with Next.js, React, TypeScript, and Tailwind CSS.
     *   Connects to the Flask backend's `/api/tts-stream` endpoint.
     *   Uses the Web Audio API to receive and play **streamed** audio chunks, allowing playback to start before full generation is complete.
     *   Provides replay functionality once the stream is finished.
+    *   Requires running the Flask backend separately.

 ## Prerequisites

 *   **Python:** Version 3.10+ recommended.
-*   **Node.js & npm:** Required for the Next.js frontend (v18+ recommended).
+*   **Node.js & npm:** Required *only* for the Next.js frontend (v18+ recommended).
 *   **pip:** Python package installer.
 *   **FFmpeg:** Required by Gradio and underlying audio libraries.